Advisors play an important role in the functioning and development of our students and registered student organizations (RSO).

 - Increased student interaction

-- Sharing one’s knowledge with others
+- Sharing your knowledge with others

 - Helping diverse groups of students work toward common goals